 Why is it essential to consider environmental impact when choosing clay pigeons?

 As we become more aware of the ecological challenges facing our planet, it’s crucial to make choices that reduce environmental harm.
-By selecting sustainable clay pigeons, shooters can enjoy their sport while contributing to environmental conservation.
+By selecting eco-friendly clay pigeons, shooters can enjoy their sport while contributing to environmental conservation.

 Is the shooting industry moving towards a fully sustainable model?